News from Across eWashtenaw

 These news stories come from all departments and sections of eWashtenaw.

-The Washtenaw County Sheriff’s Office will be closing at 12 noon on Friday, April 3rd, 2015 in observance of Good Friday.
-Normal business hours will resume on Monday, April 6th, 2015.
+The Washtenaw County Sheriff’s Office will be closed on Friday, July 3rd, 2015 in observance of Independence Day.
+Normal business hours will resume on Monday, July 6th, 2015.

 West Nile virus is a mosquito-borne virus that can cause illness in humans, birds and other animals.
 Avian influenza is a virus that can infect both free-ranging birds and domestic poultry such as chickens, turkeys, quail, geese and wild migratory waterfowl.

 New reports highlight positive trends and challenges.

 On behalf of the Sheriff, it is our pleasure to announce the following appointment & promotions:

 The Washtenaw County Sheriff's Office is hosting a Gun Turn-In program this Saturday, June 27th.
 If you have a gun that you would like to dispose of come turn it in to the WCSO.
 For each working firearm you return you will be given a $50 Visa gift card.

 All the law enforcement agencies in Washtenaw County have joined together to help make our County and our residents safer, by holding a Gun Safety Week June 21st through June 27th, 2015.
 The purpose of the Washtenaw County Gun Safety Week is to educate and raise awareness about issues related to gun safety and encourage responsible gun ownership.